3lizabethxu/logi-app/README.md

 # Django CRUD Inventory Management Application

-Here is the link to the deployed webpage: https://2022shopifybackendtechchallenge.lizxu.repl.co

 # Overview
 This project uses Django and SQLite as the back-end and Bootstrap as front-end.
 Django helps the security of the system.
 SQLite is great for lower traffic sites but will struggle if scaled.